dhumeniuk/interview-question/README.md

 Update the source file in the `challenge1/src` folder to make the JUnit 4 tests in the `challenge1/test` folder pass.

+## Eclipse

+Workspace contains Eclipse projects `challenge1` and `deps`.
+You will need to import both projects into Eclipse in order for the Java files to copmile.
+Additional setup will be required for other IDEs.

 ## Submitting Your Changes

 Once you have the tests passing, use [git triangular workflow](https://www.sociomantic.com/blog/2014/05/git-triangular-workflow/)